shaform/gnucash-importer/README.md

 Utilities to import transactions into GnuCash

 The gnucash-importer enables fast insertion of transactions into a [GnuCash](https://www.gnucash.org/) file.
 The program does not do any transaction matching or account matching so its speed is much faster than the importing tools provided by GnuCash itself.
-Typically, other scripts are used to generate the CSV files to be imported by converting the trasaction records downloaded from the bank.
+Typically, other scripts are used to generate the CSV files by converting the trasaction records downloaded from the bank.
 Then, the generated CSV files can be imported by `gnucash-importer` into the GnuCash file.

 Note that the program does not automatically create the accounts or the currencies/commodities.
 You have to create those accounts in advance and the CSV should only contain existing accounts and existing commodities.